communityinclusion/communityinclusion.org/src/pages/about/mission.md

 ## Values

-To help realize this vision and mission, we value;
+To help realize this vision and mission, we value:

 _Being a CHAMPION_ of children and adults with disabilities through advocacy and education.

 _Fostering COMPETENCIES_ that promote the full potential for all.

-_Engaging in COMMUNICATION_ to advance knowledge across domains - education, employment, health care, community involvement, and quality of life - with and for children and adults with disabilities.
+_Engaging in COMMUNICATION_ to advance knowledge across domains — education, employment, health care, community involvement, and quality of life — with and for children and adults with disabilities.

 _Building CONFIDENCE_ in children and adults with disabilities so they can realize self-driven goals.